 Please carefully review your need to borrow.
 We recommend that you exhaust all federal grant and loan programs before you consider a private loan.

-The Office of Financial Aid and Scholarships will process a private loan from any lender of your choosing.
+The Office of Financial Aid and Scholarships will process a private loan from any lender.
 The lender does not have to be a lender listed in the links below.
-The lenders listed on this website were selected from the lenders who responded to our request for information.
-Our goal was to provide students with an array of lenders whom we have confidence in based on their terms and service capabilities.
+Our goal is to provide students with an array of lenders whom we have confidence in based on their terms and service capabilities.
 Ball State University has no affiliation with any private lenders, and financial aid employees abide by an established Code of Conduct.

 - Unlike federal loans, private lenders set the terms for the loans, which can mean they have different criteria for both loan eligibility and loan rates.
 Before you decide to apply for a private student loan, we encourage you to research all of your options and keep a few things in mind.